fermyon/developer/content/spin/v2/testing-apps.md

 <!-- markdownlint-disable-next-line titlecase-rule -->
 ## Configure `spin-test`

-Before we can run the test, we'll need to tell `spin-test` where our test lives and how to build it.
-We do this from inside our app’s manifest (the `spin.toml` file).
-Let's imagine our app has a component named "my-component" that we want to test.
-In the manifest we can add the following configuration:
+Before you can run the test, you'll need to tell `spin-test` where your test lives and how to build it.
+You do this from inside our app’s manifest (the `spin.toml` file).
+Let's imagine your app has a component named "my-component" that you want to test.
+In the manifest, you would add the following configuration:

 ```toml
 [component.my-component.tool.spin-test]